eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 [JAXB]: https://docs.oracle.com/javase/tutorial/jaxb/intro/
 [use the `late` annotation]: ../initialization/#tip_using_late_with_annotation_driven_frameworks

-## Limitations

-Here's a couple of limitations to be aware of:

-- You can't call Java methods using the named argument syntax, since Java 7 doesn't expose the names of parameters at runtime, and Ceylon doesn't yet depend on language features only available in Java 8.
-- You can't obtain a method reference, nor a static method reference, to an overloaded method.
-- As detailed above, Java generic types don't carry reified type arguments at runtime, so certain operations that depend upon reified generics (for example, some `is` tests) are rejected at compile time, or unchecked at runtime.

 ## Alternative module runtimes

 When you execute a Ceylon program using `ceylon run`, it